WRF Physics¶

 mp_physics=5

-The operational microphysics used in NCEP models; simple and efficient, with diagnostic mixed-phase processes; for use with fine resolutions (<5km)
+The operational microphysics used in NCEP models; simple and efficient, with diagnostic mixed-phase processes; for fine resolutions (<5km)

 NOAA, 2001